 Students who qualify for Federal Work Study will be informed through the financial aid process.
 Those who choose to apply for on-campus openings will be prioritized in the hiring process.
 Students must create a one-page resume prior to applying.
-The application is housed in Handshake, which students can access in the "QuickLaunch" menu on myConnect.
+The application is housed in Handshake, which students can access on myConnect.
 After students have logged into Handshake, they should complete he following steps: